Course Overview

 Course summary

-With crime frequently in the news and always an important issue, criminology has never been more relevant.
+With crime frequently in the news and increasingly an important issue, criminology has never been more relevant.
 The Criminology BA Honours aims to enthuse, inspire and equip you with the skills for a successful career in today's competitive job market.

 Westminster's criminologists are concerned with who commits crimes and how offenders should be punished, but at the heart of criminology are fundamental questions about how 'crime' is defined, how criminal law is made, and how definitions of crime and justice vary historically and cross-culturally.